streamingfast/substreams/docs/developers-guide/cookbook/dynamic-data-sources.md

 }
 ```

-We can now take that map module output and direct these pool creation events into a substreams key-value store using a store module:
+We can now take that map module output and direct these pool creation events into a Substreams key-value store using a store module:
 ```yaml
   - name: store_pools_created
     kind: store